 John Hay Room - STEM Education

-The John Hay Room is a newly renovated STEM education based interactive space.
-Look for Science, Technology, Engineering and Math inquiry based activities for all ages, a book collection of topics relevant to natural history, the Northeastern United States, Massachusetts and Cape Cod, Smartboard interactive shark tracking and presentations, wifi access and more.
+The John Hay Room is a STEM education based interactive space.
+Look for Science, Technology, Engineering and Math inquiry based activities for all ages, a book collection of topics relevant to the natural history of the Northeastern United States, Massachusetts and Cape Cod, Smartboard presentations, regularly showing nature films, wifi access, the interactive IFAW seal exhibit and more.

 The John Hay room is named after one of the Museum's founders and President for twenty five years.